 - Lastly, how about a pleat or two at waist and plenty of width for maximum swoosh?

-A quick word about length…this style can be great for making your legs look a mile long…but ‘pretty please’ wear your pants/trousers long enough!.
-I’m fairly fussy about length and prefer a full-length trouser to be just that… full length.
-When wearing shoes I think the hem ought to just clear the floor by no more than half an inch otherwise it’s kind of at that in-between-not sure-length.
-Don’t feel that you should be wearing sky high heels though.
+A quick word about length…this style can be great for making your legs look a mile long… If you’re going to go full length, make it just that… full length.
+When wearing shoes I think the hem ought to just clear the floor by about a half an inch otherwise it’s kind of at that in-between-not sure-length.
+Please, don’t feel that you should be wearing sky-high heels though.
 Find a heel height you’re happy with and hem your pants to wear with them.
 Most of my everyday shoes are at or just under 2”.
 Or if you want to show off your shoes, you could try an ankle-grazing length instead.

 Onto fabrics now and you can really play around with width and fabric weight for different looks.
 Consider a really fluid drapey fabric made in a pretty wide silhouette.
 The fabric would collapse back into your body and not add bulk or width.
 It would swish beautifully as you walk too.
 A similar wide style of pant in a stiffer fabric would add twice as much width.
 So choose fabric carefully when pairing with patterns.
 Oh, and don’t forget things like pockets and zip fly fastenings that might add bulk.
 Sew up a style without pockets and with a side zip if you want a sleeker look.